-Naturally Savvy is a website that publishes recipes and news about organic and natural healthy living.
+Naturally Savvy is a website that publishes organic and natural healthy living recipes and news.
 Before I dig deeper I want to point out the positives of this website.
 First, they have a credible about page that describes their mission.
-They provide bios for their writers and they source their information.
+They provide bios for their writers, and they source their information.
 All of that is good.
 Naturally Savvy also provides many credible articles about nutrition that are scientifically based.
 While promoting organic eating is a great cause, it can also be misleading as there is very little evidence to support that not eating organically is harmful.

 Naturally Savy is owned by Andrea Donsky.
 Revenue is derived through advertising.

 In review, Naturally Savvy is well sourced to mostly credible sources, however, sometimes they use strong pseudoscience sources such as Mercola.
 Naturally Savvy does not always support the consensus of science when it comes to GMOs.
 While not overt in their dismissal of GMOs, they work to place doubt with dubious scientific studies.
 Naturally Savvy does not come out and say they are anti-vaccine like many websites in the so-called holistic health genre; they do, however, try to create doubt.
 Finally, Naturally Savvy is almost a pro-science source.
 They source well, but they cast doubt on some issues supported heavily by science.

 Overall, this is a very good source for recipes and nutrition information, but they are a mild pseudoscience source for hard science related to GMOs and vaccines.
 (D. Van Zandt 12/16/2017) Updated (04/28/2023)

 Last Updated on June 27, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.